A biodegradable wooden cup and cutlery next to a young plant growing in crumpled paper

 Biobased products for cleaning and cosmetics

-The cleaning and cosmetics sector is also benefiting from advances in research into biobased products.
-These offer safer, more environmentally-friendly alternatives to conventional chemicals, which are often toxic and non-biodegradable.
-These include the following applications:
+The cleaning and cosmetics industry is also benefiting from advances in research on bio-based products.
+These products offer safer and more environmentally friendly alternatives to conventional chemicals, which are often toxic and non-biodegradable.
+They are used in the following applications:

 • Detergents and laundry detergents: biobased detergents and laundry detergents are composed of enzymes and surfactants derived from natural sources such as vegetable oils and sugars.
 They are effective for cleaning and less polluting for water and the environment.